Limited Liability Company – D.O.O.

 Is there a requirement to have non-executive directors?
 How are they appointed, dismissed and replaced?
 Do non-executive directors serve on a separate body (two-tier structure) or can a one-tier board (with executive and non-executives) be appointed, or is some alternate structure used?

-Members of the board of the directors can be only non-executive directors.
-They are appointed, dismissed and replaced by the Shareholders’ Assembly.
+Members of the Board of Directors can be only non-executive directors.
+They are appointed, dismissed, and replaced by the Shareholders' Assembly.
 They are in a separate body (two-tier structure).

 What is the title of the body of owners / shareholders / members, and what are the main tasks / responsibilities / powers of that body?

-Assembly is the title of the owners’ body, and main tasks and responsibilities are the following:
+Assembly is the title of the owners' body, and its main tasks and responsibilities are the following –

-1. make amendments to the articles of association;
+• make amendments to the Articles of Association;

-2. appoint and dismiss members of the board of directors, auditor and liquidator;
+• appoint and dismiss members of the Board of Directors, auditor, and liquidator;

-3. decide on the remuneration policy and compensation of members of the board of directors;
+• decide on the remuneration policy and compensation of members of the Board of Directors;

-5. make a decision on the disposal of the assets of the company (purchase, sale, lease, replacement, acquisition or otherwise disposal) of a value greater than 20% of the carrying amount of the company's assets (large value assets) if the articles of association have not established a lower value;
+• decide on the disposal of the assets of the company (purchase, sale, lease, replacement, acquisition or other disposal) of a value greater than 20% of the carrying amount of the company's assets (large value assets) if the Articles of Association have not established a lower value;

-7. increase or decrease the capital of the company determined by the articles of association;
+• increase or decrease the capital of the company determined by the Articles of Association;

-8. make a decision on voluntary liquidation of the company, restructuring or filing a motion for initiation of bankruptcy proceedings;
+• decide on voluntary liquidation of the company, restructuring or filing a motion for initiation of bankruptcy proceedings; and

 What are the majority and quorum requirements for decisions by the shareholders?
 Can they be varied or changed?

-The majority will depend on the decision upon which has to be voted, and it can be ordinary or qualified.
-If shareholders who own at least half of the total number of voting shares are present, they represent the quorum.
-By changing the articles of association owners may change the required majority, but not below the limit prescribed by law.
+Voting thresholds vary based on the matter to be voted upon, which can be ordinary or qualified.
+If shareholders who own at least more than half of the total number of voting shares are present, they constitute a quorum.
+By changing the Articles of Association owners may change the required voting threshold, but not below the limit prescribed by law.

 Any special governance regimes (e.g. depending on size, being listed at a stock exchange, or other criteria)?

-There is a special governance regime for the public AD.
+There is a special governance regime for a public AD.

 What are the periodic accounting obligations incumbent upon the entity?
 To whom must those accounts be submitted?